astandet/FOOTBALL_MGMNT/README.md

 Dirty Hacks
 ------------

-Computer managers shouldn't be able to use "special features" within the game, that are not available to human managers, thus compensating for inadequate AI.
+Computer managers shouldn't be able to use "special features" within the game, that are not available to human managers, as a way of compensation for inadequate AI.